lizmat/raku-all-modules/melezhik/sparrowdo/README.md

 ## Core DSL

-Core DSL is probably easiest way to start using Sparrowdo right away.
-It offers some high level functions to accomplish most common configuration tasks, like create directories or users, populate files from templates or start services.
+Core DSL is probably the easiest way to start using Sparrowdo right away.
+It offers some high level functions to deal with the most common configuration tasks, like a creation of directories or users, populating configuration files from templates or starting services.

     $ cat sparrowfile